Best Diet for Hypothyroidism

 What is Hypothyroidism?

-Hypothyroidism is a condition in which the thyroid gland, located at the bottom of the neck, doesn’t produce a sufficient amount of thyroid hormones.
+This is a condition in which the thyroid gland, located at the bottom of the neck, doesn’t produce a sufficient amount of thyroid hormones.
 The hormones that the thyroid produces impact virtually the entire body, including the skin, brain, heart, and muscles.
-Hypothyroidism may also be called underactive thyroid disease.
+It can also be called underactive thyroid disease.

 The thyroid manages the body’s metabolism, so when the thyroid gland doesn’t produce enough hormones due to hypothyroidism, the body’s ability to produce energy is hindered.
 Fewer calories are burned, the heartbeat slows down, and the body temperature drops.